patrickmelix/PLAMS/doc/source/cookbook/cookbook.rst

 Molecules from trajectories
 +++++++++++++++++++++++++++

 The coordinates of an MD trajectory can efficiently be obtained by creating an `RKFTrajectoryFile <../components/rkf.html#rkf-trajectory-files>`__ .
 To create an instance of RKFTrajectoryFile, simply pass the according ams.rkf file to it.
-In this example the atomic coordinates, the lattice vectors are read via RKFTrajectoryFile while we use the PLAMS Molecule function `get_center_of_mass() <../components/mol_api.html#scm.plams.mol.molecule.Molecule.get_center_of_mass>`__  to calculate the center of mass for every frame.
+In this example, the atomic coordinates and lattice vectors are read via RKFTrajectoryFile while the PLAMS Molecule function `get_center_of_mass() <../components/mol_api.html#scm.plams.mol.molecule.Molecule.get_center_of_mass>`__  to calculate the center of mass for every frame.

 .. code-block:: python